bguiz/bguiz.com/blog/angular-vs-ember-roundup/blog-router-component.md

 ## Routing

-Routing is a mechanism through which keeps the state of the application in sync with the URL.
+Routing is a mechanism which keeps the state of a web application in sync with its URL.
-That is, when the URL changes, the application is notified to change to a new state, and conversely, when the application changes to a new state, it updates the URL.
+That is, when its URL changes, the app is notified to transition to a new state.
+Conversely, when the app transitions to a new state, it updates its URL.

 If this sounds like familiar territory, that is because it is!
 Whenever we use a traditional web site -